Big Weather's big recipe: Christmas Cookies 101

-I called this week's recipe, Christmas Cookies 101, because if you haven't done them before, you should be able to after watching this video.
-And if you have, well, it's a pretty good recipe that is REALLY easy.
 Also, I had some helpers with the decorating.
-I'll talk about hat in the end.
+I'll talk about that in the end.
 Let's get to it:

 Ingredients